Log motivic Gysin isomorphisms: Introduction

 The dividing Nisnevich topology in \cite[Definition 3.1.4]{logDM} is a log variant of the Nisnevich topology.
 We localize this $\infty$-category by the classes of the projections $X\times \A^1\to X$ and open immersions $X-\partial_S X\to X$ for all $X\in \lSm/S$, where $\partial_S X$ is the vertical boundary \cite[Definition 2.3.5]{logA1}.
 After taking $\G_m$-stabilization, we obtain $\infSH(S)$.

-This article is a continuation of \cite{logA1}.
+This paper is a continuation of \cite{logA1}.
 Our first aim is to provide the log version of the Gysin isomorphisms.
-We may ask the following question, where $B$ is a fixed base scheme throughout this article: \begin{itemize} \item For every noetherian fs log scheme of finite dimension $S$ over $B$ and closed immersion $Z\to X$ in $\lSm/S$, is there a natural isomorphism
+We may ask the following question, where $B$ is a fixed base scheme throughout this paper: \begin{itemize} \item For every noetherian fs log scheme of finite dimension $S$ over $B$ and closed immersion $Z\to X$ in $\lSm/S$, is there a natural isomorphism

 in $\infSH(S)$? \end{itemize} The first problem we encounter is that this is not formulated well since the reasonable open complement $X-Z$ does not exist in the category of fs log schemes if $Z\to X$ is not strict.